Persistent Queue

 Bolt

 Bolt is the original persistent queue backend and remains fully supported for the short term.
-However, Pebble and Badger offer in most cases better performance for persistent queueing.
+However, Pebble offers in most cases better performance for persistent queueing.

 Use Bolt for: